outline/website/posts/document-permissions.md

 We also gave the sharing interface a new look and a lot more clarity over who has access to the document and what level of access they have.

-To get started, simply click the **Share** button in the document header.
+To get started, simply click the **Share** button in the document header or check out the [sharing documentation](https://docs.getoutline.com/s/guide/doc/sharing-LG2sGOLIpl) for more details.